 At Maria Catita, I order a beer, water and tuna steak without checking the price (dear reader, I’m a travel writer in the middle of a pandemic).
 One bowl of olives, a stack of bread, a tuna steak the size of an Elephant’s foot, and a glass bottle full of premium mineral water – so big it could put out a bonfire – later and the bill arrives… €25.
 I let out an audible sigh of relief and pay up.

 Strolling through the massive Praça do Comércio after lunch, I reach a small esplanade facing out to the Tagus river.
 The Ponte 25 de Abril bridge – named after Portugal’s carnation revolution on the same date in 1974 – reaches across a blue sky to Almada on my right.
-Kids with faces plastered in ice cream play freely, as a smiley veteran paddles in the water and a lady poses for photos with her arms spread like Kate Winslet in the Titanic, next to them.
+Kids with faces plastered in ice cream play freely, as a smiley veteran paddles in the water and a lady poses for photos with her arms spread like Kate Winslet in the Titanic.
 Holidays are back.

-I spend the rest of my afternoon eating petiscos (small plates) while fighting to stay on precariously placed seats all the time juggling cutlery sliding from slanted tables (Lisbon has seven hills, most lined with restaurants).
+I spend the rest of my afternoon eating petiscos (small plates) while fighting to stay on precariously placed seats and juggling cutlery sliding from slanted tables (Lisbon has seven hills, most lined with restaurants).
 Like the one at the excellent Taberna Portuguesa where I find out two sharing plates of mushrooms sautéed with coriander and pork ribs in beer marinade is more than enough for a slender man.

 The following morning, I go for swish coffee at Hello, Kristoff – a corner café with pale pink and white flump-like walls, a high-end magazine wall and lots of millennials hunched over Macs.
 The lovely French owners, who opened the cafe during the pandemic, advise me to check out Cascais and Sintra while I’m in town.